-For example, Ela has converted her thought in words to coney the message to her husband called encoding.
-Here, converting thought into words is the process of encoding.
+For example, Ela has converted his thought into words to convey the message to her husband called encoding.
 Words serve as the spoken communication symbol.
-She called her husband and uttered some words to share an op[inion as well as send the message.
+She called her husband and uttered some words to share an opinion as well as send the message.